HimoMaster/ServiceX_frontend1/CONTRIBUTING.md

 ## Modifying an existing language

 - Open the translation file you want to modify.
-- Make your changes and add your n
+- Make your changes and add your name to "authors".
+- Commit with a message